Myrmecology/kubernetes-security-scanner/README.md

 # Kubernetes Security Scanner

+# FOR A VIDEO DEMO OF THIS PROJECT PLEASE VISIT: https://www.youtube.com/watch?v=EZIl-y_G2bo

 A comprehensive security auditing tool for Kubernetes clusters that identifies misconfigurations, security vulnerabilities, and compliance violations.
 This project demonstrates expertise in cloud security, DevOps practices, and Kubernetes cluster management.

 ## Table of Contents